-While for the case of $r_a > r_h$, the asymptotic geometry is $dS_4$) \cite{Kimura:2010jhep}.
-On the other hand, it is still not obvious for $M^{1,1} \simeq dS_2$ whose asymptotic geometry is also $dS_4$.\\ At the end, we have worked out $\; {\lC}^{n_c}$ models in which the superpotential and the gauge couplings both have the linear forms.
-In the the first model where the ground state is simply the origin for $\partial_i {\mathcal{N}}_{\Lambda\Sigma}(z) = 0$ case, we have a black hole which is asymptotically $AdS_4$ and not attractive $a_i =0$ for all $i$ and $a_0 \ne 0$, whereas for $a_i \ne 0$ for some $i$ and $a_0 = 0$, the black hole has a de Sitter background and may have an attractor if all eigenvalues of (\ref{HessV1}) are strictly positive but $n_c \ne 1$..
-Secondly, for $\partial_i {\mathcal{N}}_{\Lambda\Sigma}(z) \ne 0$ case, simply taking $n_c =1$ we also obtain a black hole with anti-de Sitter background which is attractive.\\
+While for the case of $r_a > r_h$, the asymptotic geometry has a positive scalar curvature.
+In both cases they are generally not Einstein.\\ We also have shown the local existence of radial dependent scalar fields between the black hole horizon and the asymptotic region.
+Such a case exists if the K\"ahler geometry is bounded above by $U(n_c)$-symmteric K\"ahler geometry satisfying (\ref{KpotGammacon}), all functions in the metric anstaz (\ref{metricans}) should be $C^2$ functions satisfying (\ref{syaratAB}), and the first derivative of all potentials, namely ${\mathcal{V}} \equiv (V_{\mathrm{BH}}, V)$ should fulfill the local Lipshitz condition (\ref{ScalarPotentialcond}).\\ At the end, we have worked out $\; {\lC}^{n_c}$ models in which the superpotential and the gauge couplings both have the linear forms.
+In the the first model where the ground state is simply the origin for $\partial_i {\mathcal{N}}_{\Lambda\Sigma}(z) = 0$ case, we have a black hole which is asymptotically space of negative scalar curvature and not attractive for the case $a_i =0$ for all $i$ and $a_0 \ne 0$, whereas for $a_i \ne 0$ for some $i$ and $a_0 = 0$, the black hole has a negative scalar and may have an attractor if all eigenvalues of (\ref{HessV1}) are strictly positive but $n_c \ne 1$.
+Secondly, for $\partial_i {\mathcal{N}}_{\Lambda\Sigma}(z) \ne 0$ case, and simply taking $n_c =1$ we obtain a black hole with negative scalar curvature which is attractive.\\